DeepWoods/gsuiteRadius/README.md

 - The file ./radius/conf/set_group_vlan should be changed to assign VLAN ID's based on group membership lookup in GSuite.
 - NAS devices can be added in ./radius/conf/clients.conf or added via web interface(daloradius) to the SQL database.

-4. Build the images and run the services.
+4. Build the images and run the services:

         docker-compose up

 ## Variables